restfb/restfb.github.io/_includes/documentation/boost-performance-etag.md

 You can improve your connection's performance by using the <a target="_blank" href="/javadoc/com/restfb/ETagWebRequestor.html">`ETagWebRequestor`</a>.
 This WebRequestor is a special implementation wich adds ETag support to the restfb's requests.
 For further information about `ETag` you should have a look at the <a href="http://en.wikipedia.org/wiki/HTTP_ETag" target="_blank">wikipedia</a> page.

 With the `EtagWebRequestor` the response body of every single request is stored in a cache.
-As soon as you send the request again to the Graph API a hash key is added to the request header.
-Facebook will check the hash key and if the new response is the same as the stored one, they return a HTTP code 304 and RestFB uses the cached response body.
-If the HTTP code is 200 instead the old cached response body is replaced with the newly received response.
+If you send the same request again to the Graph API, a hash key is added to the request header.
+Facebook will check the hash key and if the new response is the same as the stored one, Facebook returns an HTTP 304 and RestFB uses the cached response body.
+If an HTTP 200 is received instead, the old cached response body is replaced with the newly received response.

-With this `Requestor` you save a lot of traffic and it is very easy to use.
+With this `Requestor` you can cut down on a lot of network traffic and it is very easy to use.
 This snippet shows how the `EtagWebRequestor` is created and used in RestFB.

 <div class="rfb-callout info">
 	<h4>Disable Caching while using EtagWebRequestor</h4>
 	<div>
 		<p markdown="1">Sometimes it is useful to switch to the non-caching version.
 The `EtagWebRequestor` provides the `isUseCache` and `setUseCache` methods.
-With these methods you can ask the Requstor if the caching is enabled and switch it to your needs.
+With these methods you can ask the Requestor if caching is enabled and switch it to your needs.
 		</p>
 	</div>
 </div>